Axiiomatic/ShellHacks-2024/README.md

-# ShellHacks-2024
+# Treasure Keeper
-Project for ShellHacks 2024 -
+Project for ShellHacks 2024

+Treasure Keeper is a financial literacy web app serving low-income and first generation students.
+We aim to help students achieve their goals and improve their financial well-being.